 Baked Chicken Breast- the formula for the easiest, best, fastest, most flavorful, juiciest chicken breast every single time!
 Healthy and easy, this takes just 10 minutes of hands on time! #chickenbreast #bakedchicken #easychicken #chickenrecipes #roastedchicken #chickenmarinade, #healthychicken

-If you begin shredding the chicken breast and notice the middles are not shredding quite as easily as the edges this may be a sign that chicken is not cooked all the way through.
+If you begin shredding the chicken breast and notice the middles are not shredding quite as easily as the edges, this may be a sign that the chicken is not cooked all the way through.
 Just place it back in the oven and cook for a few more minutes until the chicken easily shreds.

 Baked Chicken Breast- a simple easy recipe for perfectly juicy and flavorful chicken breast, roasted in the oven. #chickenbreast #bakedchicken #easychicken #chickenrecipes #roastedchicken